terraform-ibm-modules/terraform-ibm-powervs-infrastructure/solutions/extension/README.md

     - Creates one or two IBM Cloud connections in a non-PER environment.
     - Attaches the private networks to the IBM Cloud connections in a non-PER environment.
     - Attaches the IBM Cloud connections to a transit gateway in a non-PER environment.
-    - Attaches the PowerVS workspace to Transit gateway in PER-enabled DC
+    - Attaches the PowerVS workspace to transit gateway in PER-enabled DC
     - Creates an SSH key.
+    - Imports cloud catalog stock images.

 ### Notes: